AngleProtocol/angle-docs/governance/veangle/interest.md

 The protocol has implemented its own process and smart contracts to handle the conversion: this is handled on a per-coin basis.

-What has been implemented so far is conversions using a mix of 1Inch, UniswapV3, UniswapV2, and Sushi swaps.
+So far the system implements conversions using a mix of 1Inch, UniswapV3, UniswapV2, and Sushi swaps.

 Such swaps can only be performed by trusted addresses as it could lead people to front-run the protocol for swaps and plan for elaborate sandwich attacks.